thenikso/angular-inview/README.md

 A directive to evaluate an expression if a DOM element is or not in the current visible browser viewport.

-The directive is directly derived from the [jQuery.inview](https://github.com/zuk/jquery.inview) plugin.
+The directive is inspired by the [jQuery.inview](https://github.com/zuk/jquery.inview) plugin.
 However this implementation has no dependency on jQuery.

 ## Intallation